 Before/On Every 40,000 Miles

-- Replace the transmission fluid
+- Replace the transmission fluid to keep this long-lasting transmission humming along

 - Check the ball joints and other suspension components